An Epic, By-the-Numbers Post on America’s Favorite Unofficial Winter Holiday - The Super Bowl

 Snacks for the Long Game

-Proper branding is as important as selling.
+Branding your product well is just as important as selling.
 When you’re marketing products like snacks and perfumes on social media, great branding makes the difference in whether you eventually get the sale.

 I can be swayed.